software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 This will create a new file under your workspace directory: `.vscode/launch.json` – this file should be added to version control (git) as it carries configuration that is specific to your project setup rather than user specific editor settings.

-Here is how your lsunch json file in should look like after this step:
+Here is how your launch json file in should look like after this step:

 ```json
 {